 Results from the pre-survey questions given before the presentation indicated that many of the students, including all ages, did not know several key aspects about blood and donating.
-Of the 26 schools/community groups presented to, 1,800+ students were surveyed, 15.7 percent of students didn’t know that there were different blood types.
+Out of the ~ 3,000 students surveyed, 64 percent of students didn’t know that there were eight blood types.
 With the MBYB program, we are aiming to decrease those numbers and trying to educate the youth of blood biology and the importance of blood donations to our community.

 The post-survey questions displayed outstanding results, proving that the presentation had a positive impact on the majority of students participating.
-When asked if the MBYB presentation was effective in understanding the importance of donating blood, 61 percent of students surveyed thought it was very effective, and an exceptional 35.6 percent felt it was at least somewhat effective.
+94 percent of students said that they now realize how important blood donation is to the well-being of the community, while 87 percent of secondary students indicated that they are now more likely to donate blood.
 This inspired students so much so that they indicated they would go home and encourage others to give the gift of life by donating blood.
 The most prevalent student comment was that our program made them realize that one blood donation can save up to three lives.

 If you would like to arrange a presentation of the program at your school/organization or have additional questions about the “My Blood, Your Blood” program, contact Sandra Thomas at 800-223-6667, ext.
 1292.